michael-sumner/go-make-things/content/articles/2022/2022-09-21-covid-is-an-a11y-issue.md

 ## Mask requirements are an accessibility requirement

-Well fitting filtration masks are incredibly effective, but they're not foolproof.
+Well fitting filtration masks are incredibly effective ([source](https://www.acpjournals.org/doi/10.7326/L22-0272) and [source](https://www.sbs.com.au/news/article/the-figures-that-shows-why-masks-still-matter-when-it-comes-to-covid-19/6hpl1u85i)), but they're not foolproof.
 The more people wear them, the more generally protected everyone in an indoor space is.

 COVID disproportionately affects people with disabilities and those in marginalized communities.